-I can’t say I blame Google for trying to cut out the middle man here but I’m starting to feel sorry for all the sites losing out on so much so Google can place even more ads.
+As a Search Engine and Business, I can’t say I blame Google for trying to cut out the middle man here but I’m starting to feel sorry for all the sites losing out on so much so Google can place even more ads.

 The rainbow side of the storm is a lot of small businesses will be able to take advantage of this for the small fee I mentioned earlier.
 It could help a lot of local service providers and I’m all for that.
-Small businesses can now also but out the middleman being Angie’s List, Home Advisor, and similar sites to get more business opportunities without singing up for a member to the aforementioned sites.
+Small businesses can now also but out the middleman being Angie’s List, Home Advisor, and similar sites to get more business opportunities without signing up for a member to the aforementioned sites.